Detectability of Gravitational-Wave Memory with LISA: A Bayesian Approach: Waterfall plot in mass - redshift space

 \section{Waterfall plot in mass - redshift space}

 Waterfall plots can also be used to show relation between other parameters.
 One of the most common type are the mass against redshift waterfall plots.
 A waterfall of this kind is show Fig.\ref{fig:WaterfallPlotRedshift} with its associated detectability plot.
-Similar waterfall plots including HMs are available in~\cite{Zosso:2025memory}.